kamicane/harmonizer/README.md

 A JavaScript es6 to es5 transpiler.
 It is written in es6 syntax, and it gets transpiled by itself.
-This project is to be considered in ALPHA.
+This project is to be considered in BETA.

 ## Usage